100% certified organic cotton & nothing else

 What it’s all about

-Our regular organic tampons are made with a rolled wadding of long-fibre organic cotton – designed to gently absorb menstrual flow and expand widthways.
+GOTS certified organic cotton tampons with regular absorbency.
+Made with a rolled wadding of long-fibre organic cotton – designed to gently absorb menstrual flow and expand widthways.

-We only make organic tampons because most are made from a mix of rayon and non-organic cotton, and are commonly chlorine-bleached.
-Tampons often have a plastic wrapper, contain perfumes and even dyes.
+We only make 100% organic tampons because some tampons may be made from a mix of rayon and non-organic cotton.
+Tampons can sometimes have a plastic security veil as well or even contain perfumes and dyes.
 Rayon is a highly absorbent fibre which rapidly absorbs menstrual blood but at the same time can also dry out the natural protective mucous lining of the vagina.

 No matter where you are in the world, you can count on us for plastic free period products.
 Make the switch today!